bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+	React allows you to effeciently put together code.
+It breaks the application down into components, so in higher up files you can pass data into a component and it'll create a consistant way of displaying the data.

 - [ ] What does it mean to _think_ in react?
+	It mean you break down the application into components, and efficently use props and state to create a set of components to process data.

 - [ ] Describe state.
+	State is a function/variable set.
+It is ideal to have the data that changes throughout the app assigned to a state.

 - [ ] Describe props.
+	The properties that are used to pass data from one component to another.
+It is used to pass data from parent to child components.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

-## Project Set Up

-Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
-Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
-Follow these steps for completing your project.
-- [ ] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.

-Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
-- [ ] TL then will count the HW as done by merging the branch back into master.
+	Something that affects something outside of the scope of the function. useEffect is an example, and it updates changes when the state changes.

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-- [ ] Fetch a list of Star Wars characters from the [Star Wars API (or SWAPI)](https://swapi.co/) and render them to the screen.
+- [x] Fetch a list of Star Wars characters from the [Star Wars API (or SWAPI)](https://swapi.co/) and render them to the screen.
-- [ ] Follow the documentation to learn how to fetch a list of "people".
+- [x] Follow the documentation to learn how to fetch a list of "people".
 However, don't spend _too_ long on this.
 Here is a link for you to follow if you've looked around the docs for about 15 minutes or so and haven't found where to go - [Secret Link to Awesomeness 🤫](https://swapi.co/documentation#people).
-- [ ] Set the data you fetch to state.
+- [x] Set the data you fetch to state.
-- [ ] Map over the list and render a component for each character on the page.
+- [x] Map over the list and render a component for each character on the page.
-- [ ] You must display at least one element for each star wars character in the data set.
+- [x] You must display at least one element for each star wars character in the data set.
-- [ ] The elements must be styled with either Reactstrap or styled-components - don't rely on browser default styles.
+- [x] The elements must be styled with either Reactstrap or styled-components - don't rely on browser default styles.

 #### Required best practices:

-- [ ] Consistent naming.
+- [x] Consistent naming.
 Examples: variables, functions, Components, and file/folder organization.
-- [ ] Consistent spacing.
+- [x] Consistent spacing.
 Examples: line breaks, around arguments and before/after functions.
-- [ ] Consistent quotation usage.
+- [x] Consistent quotation usage.
-- [ ] Spell-check.
+- [x] Spell-check.
-- [ ] Schedule time to review, refine and reassess your work.
+- [x] Schedule time to review, refine and reassess your work.

 It is better to submit a challenge that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.